Geography of Kiribati: Area

 The coastline of the islands total 1,143 km (710 mi) in length.
 Kiribati has the 12th largest exclusive economic zone of 3441810 km2 (200 nautical miles).
 The islands are relatively flat and very spread out.
 The highest point, on Banaba Island, is 265 feet above sea level.

 Climate

 Due to its location, Kiribati exhibits a maritime climate.
 Temperatures range between 26 and 32 °C year-round, with the water temperature sitting on a comfortable year-round 28-29 °C. The dry season is from December to March while the wet season last from February to May and from September to November.
-In the driest years, the islands have received 150mm of rainfall while its wettest years saw upwards of 4000mm.
+In the driest years, the islands have received 150mm of rainfall while its wettest years have seen upwards of 4000mm.

 Land use

 The amount of arable land is at 2.5%.
 Crop usage stands at about 40% of the available land.
 A few trees exist and occupy 10% of the land.
 About 50% of the land is used for housing and commercial use.